-To satisfy the VCMI Claims Code, companies must publicly disclose this metric (credit vintage) annually.
+To satisfy the VCMI Claims Code, companies shall publicly disclose this metric (credit vintage) each year the company makes a claim.

 Companies that have responded to the CDP Full Corporate Questionnaire will have already disclosed this metric within question 7.79.1: "Provide details of the project-based carbon credits canceled by your organization in the reporting year."